IFRS 5 Non-current assets held for sale and discontinued operations

 IFRIC 17 Distributions of Non-cash Assets to Owners

 Addresses the accounting for dividends of non-cash assets, including those where there is a cash alternative.

 UK qualifying parents and subsidiaries can take advantage of FRS 101 Reduced Disclosure Framework.
 Our FRS 101 page gives more information on which entities qualify and the criteria to be met.

 Amendments to the standard

 Where an entity applies FRS 101, it is preparing Companies Act accounts rather than IAS accounts.
 Therefore the following amendments must be made to IFRS 5 in order to achieve compliance with the Companies Act and related Regulations:

-FRS 101 paragraph 8(c) states that a qualifying entity is exempt from providing an analysis of the net cash flows relating to discontinued operations provided that equivalent disclosures are made in the consolidated financial statements of the group in which the entity is consolidated.
+FRS 101 paragraph 8(c) states that a qualifying entity is exempt from providing an analysis of the net cash flows relating to discontinued operations.
 The remaining disclosure requirements of IFRS 5 must still be applied.

 IFRS 5 paragraph for which exemption is available: 33(c).